samthomson/oracle/README.md

 - api: `//localhost:3800`
 - phpmyadmin: `//localhost:8082`

+The docker-compose files start the project differently in development to production.
+In Production it will automatically acquire data from exchanges and start the api/server, however in development only the api/server is started and so data gathering must be started separately.

+To start gathering data run `docker-compose run api yarn run forever`.
+That will - as in production - run a file that registers several cron like tasks to run on cycles (importing data, and crunching moving averages).

+Explore the server package file (`~/oracle/api/package.json`) for other scripts that can be run from the api container (start with `docker-compose run api sh`).

+Once the service has started acquiring data it can return moving averages via the API.
+The service needs to run (and acquire data) for longer than the shortest moving average you want to query. eg a ten hour moving average requires ten hours of samples, otherwise it will use the data it has and give a corresponding low (<100) confidence score.

 ### 3.1 handy scripts

 #### price data grouped in to periods with latest value per period shown